 Upsolver’s SQL transformation on data streams removes the complexity from traditional data pipeline transformations and orchestrations.
 Upsolver SQL is ANSI SQL compliant, so you don’t have to learn special syntax to get started.
 It is easy and intuitive to use for anyone with basic SQL knowledge.
 Users write regular SQL expressions with extensions for streaming data use cases such as window aggregations.
-The Upsolver engine will continuously excute the queries.
+The Upsolver engine will continuously execute the queries.

 Let’s get started.